xizzhu/Joshua/README.md

 A simple and easy-to-use Bible reader for your Android device, with minimalist design.
 It supports offline reading, multi-versions, full-text search, and many other features, while maintaining a small download and install size.

 You can download the APK from [Play Store](https://play.google.com/store/apps/details?id=me.xizzhu.android.joshua) or [here](https://github.com/xizzhu/Joshua/releases).
-Recent changes are listed at [CHANGELOG.md](docs/CHANGELOG.md).
+Recent changes are listed [here](docs/CHANGELOG.md).
 Feel free to request new features or report bugs [here](https://github.com/xizzhu/Joshua/issues).

 Main Features
 -------------